 8. Create Inventory File for Remote Hosts

-In Ansible, we create a file where we will define all the remote host or target system which we want to manage.
-We can also create a group of hosts, for example, one group is a Web server that only contains a remote system running some web servers such as Apache, and the other can be a group Mysql running database server and so on.
+In Ansible, we create a file where we will define all the remote hosts or target systems that we want to manage.
+We can also create a group of hosts, for example, one group is a Web server that only contains a remote system running some web servers such as Apache, and the other can be a group of Mysql running a database server and so on.
 The Inventory file is also important because using it the command, modules, and tasks in a playbook will operate.

 So, as here in this tutorial we have three remote servers, let’s add them to the Ansible host file.